 This section is based on the parts of 5:8-101 that restrict the places where licensed games may be held.
 However, the section is not identical to its source.
 It follows widespread practice by allowing games at fairs and carnivals.
-Subsection (b) is new.
+Subsection (b) is new and is based on 5:8-121.
 It is designed to exempt children's amusement centers from the location restrictions even when the prize for participation in a game varies with the score achieved.
 New Jersey is the only state that treats this kind of children's games as gambling and regulates them.